On this page

 Who is eligible to file I-589?

 Form I-589 serves as the application for asylum and withholding of removal in the United States.
-This form is specifically designed for individuals who are currently in the U.S. and are seeking refuge from persecution in their home country.
-For comprehensive guidance, please consult the official instructions.
+It is designed for individuals who are physically present in the U.S. and are seeking protection from persecution in their home country.
+For the most current requirements, please consult the official I-589 instructions.

 What happens after I submit I-589?